tasmota/docs/docs/Teleinfo.md

 17:24:56.766 TIC: Settings Mode:historique, Raw:noraw, Skip:0, Limit:0
 17:24:56.783 MQT: emoncms/ch2i/factory/denky_D6C0C0/stat/RESULT = {"EnergyConfig":"Done"}
 ```
-In this case we can see we are in historique mode, no data will be send on frame reception keeping default config of telemetry.
+In this case we can see we are in historique mode, no data will be send (noraw) on frame reception keeping default config of telemetry.

 ## Energy from Teleinfo

-If correct mode and GPIO configuration are correct, you'll be able to see on main tasmota screen something like that
+If correct mode and GPIO configuration are set, you'll be able to see on main tasmota screen something like that

 ![](_media/teleinfo/teleinfo_energy_display.png)